 The U.S. - China Social Hackathon is an online, collaborative program where teams of U.S. and Chinese students work together to develop a social enterprise business plan.
 Led by a mentor, groups meet online to design a solution to a problem related to one of the program topics, then pitch their business idea to a panel of judges.

 Participants learn about social innovation, how to develop a value proposition, how to collect feedback, how to design a Minimum Viable Product (MVP), and how to pitch a business idea.
 They'll gain valuable experience working in remote teams, an essential skill for the 21st century workforce.

 Each group is led by a mentor through lectures, discussions, case studies, and activities to explore what is social innovation.
 They'll put what they learn into practice by defining a problem, testing their assumptions, and iterating in response to feedback.

 Use the top startup tools to design a digital solution that addresses a social problem your group has observed in both your communities.
 Work with Silicon Valley concepts including:

-Pitch your idea to a panel of social entrepreneurs.
+Pitch your idea to a panel of social entrepreneurs and business professors.
 Prove to them you've identified the next big opportunity and are offering the right solution for the market.